 - Look into secured credit cards with low introductory balance transfer offers.
 You'll pay a deposit that typically becomes your credit limit, so you'll need to feel comfortable paying cash upfront.
-If you are, you may be able to take advantage of a balance transfer offer like the one offered by the Discover it® Secured card: 10.99% interest on transfers for 6 months and 22.99% Variable after that.
-That may be lower than what you're paying now.
+If you are, you may be able to take advantage of a balance transfer offer that may be lower than what you're paying now.
 Plus, making timely payments on a secured credit card can help you build credit.
 If you stay consistent with your payments, you'll generally be able to transition the card to an unsecured version.

 - Transfer a balance to an existing card with a lower interest rate.
 This option lets you avoid applying for new credit—and the associated hard inquiry, which can affect your credit score briefly.
 Instead, contact your current card issuers to see if they have any balance transfer offers available.
 Make sure to ask when the promotional period ends, and what APR you'll be charged after that point.
 It's crucial to pay off balances before your APR jumps, potentially making it more difficult to get rid of debt.

 - Improve your credit score and apply for an unsecured balance transfer card later.
 Pull copies of your credit report from each of the three credit bureaus (Experian, TransUnion and Equifax), which you can do for free once a year via AnnualCreditReport.com.
 As you reduce your debt, and avoid adding to it, your credit utilization ratio—your debt relative to your credit limits—will decrease.
 Since your credit utilization plays a major role in determining your credit score, reducing it might help put you into the good to excellent score range.
 At that point, you may qualify for a 0% APR offer to pay off the rest of the balance.

 How to Pay Down Debt Without Transferring a Balance